nylar357/blackhole_blocklists/README.md

 One-Step Automated Install

-Those who want to get started quickly and conveniently may install Pi-hole using the following command:
+Those who want to get started quickly and conveniently may install Pi-hole using the following command, although I would highly reccomend checking out the current pihole website to see the documentation and requirements.  (https://pi-hole.net/)

     curl -sSL https://install.pi-hole.net | bash